Guikingone/SchedulerBundle/doc/scheduler.md

 The [LazyScheduler](../src/LazyScheduler.php) act as a wrapper around the default `Scheduler`, when enabled via the configuration, each action performed in a "lazy" approach.

 The scheduler still available to injection via [SchedulerInterface](../src/SchedulerInterface.php).

+## Fiber scheduler

+_Introduced in `0.9`_

+The [FiberScheduler](../src/FiberScheduler.php) act as a wrapper around the default `Scheduler`, when enabled via the configuration, each action is performed using a dedicated fiber.

+The scheduler still available to injection via [SchedulerInterface](../src/SchedulerInterface.php).